 There is a lot of confusion about the different types of MRI in use today.
 What does the term “open” really mean when it comes to MRI?
-What does “stand up” mean?
-Today, we are going to look at three main MRI designs–Wide Bore MRI, Open MRI, and Stand Up MRI, and we will try to clear up any confusion about what you can expect if you are undergoing a procedure with one of these MRI types.
+Today, we are going to look at two MRI designs–Wide Bore MRI and Open MRI, and we will try to clear up any confusion about what you can expect if you are undergoing a procedure with one of these MRI types.

 Wide Bore MRI